-If the value of the corresponding syntax element in the SPS is equal to 0, then the parameter value is signalled by a syntax element the slice header.
-Otherwise, the parameter value for the slice header syntax element is derived as the value of the corresponding syntax element in the SPS minus 1.
+If the value of the corresponding syntax element in the PPS is equal to 0, then the parameter value is signalled by a syntax element in the slice header.
+Otherwise, the parameter value for the slice header syntax element is derived as the value of the corresponding syntax element in the PPS minus 1.

 Proposed changes to the VVC specification